denten-books/plain-text/main.md

 to end with the introduction the mass-market introduction of IBM Magnetic Tape/Selectric Typewriter in 1964.

-*B: Magnetic tape, 1888-1968.*
+#### B: Magnetic tape, 1888-1968

-"Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension,"  Wendy Hui Kyong Chun in her in *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
+"Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension,"  Wendy Chun writes in her in *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
 She quotes several prominent computer scientists and media historians to the same effect.
 But what gives software its ephemeral quality?
 Embossed onto ticker tape or punched into the card, early software protrudes through the medium.
 In the age of the telegraph, the largest barrier to comprehension of software was encoding.
 But once the cipher is known and format identified, the